Darenson/Binance/README.md

 * I created a customized Docker container of the flask application
 * Pushed the Docker image to Amazon ECR and Elastic Beanstalk
 * Created an AWS ECS and Cluster Task
-* Pull image down and run it on a cloud platform cloud shell: AWS Cloud
+* Pull image down and run it on a cloud platform cloud shell: AWS Cloud9
 * Deployed the application to managed Kubernetes cluster via AWS EKS

 ### Prerequisites: